Assisted Macroscopic Quantumness: Results

+A further counter-intuitive feature of this situation is revealed as Wigner aims to verify his state assignment through an interference experiment on Alice and her quantum system~\cite{Wigner1995}.
+Quantum theory predicts that, if Wigner upon measuring the qubit $\vs{a}$ in a superposition-basis, finds it in state $\ket{+}_{\vs a}$, he will observe Alice being in a superposition state $(\ket{\text{``up''}}_{\vs A} {+} \ket{\text{``down''}}_{\vs A})/\sqrt{2}$, due to their initial entanglement.
+This not only contradicts our classical experience (the macroscopicity problem), but also highlights the ambiguity in distinguishing the observed system from the observer, also known as the system-apparatus cut, in quantum mechanics~\cite{Bacciagaluppi2013}.
+The latter is central to the infamous and yet unresolved \emph{measurement problem}~\cite{Brukner2015MeasurementProblem}, which has received a lot of renewed attention recently~\cite{Brukner2018,Frauchiger2016SingleWorld,Proietti2019}.

-The way in which decoherence aims to resolve the problem is that, in reality, it is extremely difficult, if not impossible, to isolate macroscopic systems even from their restricted environment inside the closed laboratory.
-In a dynamical analysis of the decoherence process, it turns out that the size of the system, i.e., the number of its degrees of freedom, plays a significant role in the dynamical behaviour of the system.
-This induces the idea that there is a scale beyond which decoherence renders a quantum analysis of the system irrelevant~\cite{JoosBook,Zurek2003}.
-In Wigner's friend gedankenexperiment, the state $\hat{\varrho}^{(\vs W)}_{\vs {aA}}$ simply reduces to $\hat{\sigma}^{({\vs W})}_{\vs {aA}}{=}(|0\rangle_{\vs a}\langle 0| {\otimes} |\text{``up"}\rangle_{\vs A}\langle\text{``up"}| + |1\rangle_{\vs a}\langle 1| {\otimes} |\text{``down"}\rangle_{\vs A}\langle\text{``down"}|)/2$ due to extremely fast decoherence of Alice.
-Consequently, once decoherence has occurred prior to Wigner's measurement, there is no further action he could take to observe the quantum interference effects of Alice.
-Thus, the placement of the cut is irrelevant.
-Even though there are critics of this position from the perspective of different interpretations of quantum mechanics~\cite{Pearle1998,JoosBook,Adler2003,Rosaler2016}, some others argue that decoherence, at least, retrieves classicality at a macroscopic level in an operational sense~\cite{Bacciagaluppi2013}.
+It is commonly suggested that the practical resolution of both the macroscopicity and the measurement problems is that decoherence makes it extremely difficult, if not impossible, to realize such an experiment.
+Indeed, a dynamical analysis of the decoherence process reveals that the size of the system plays a significant role, inducing the idea that there might be a scale beyond which decoherence renders a quantum analysis of the system irrelevant~\cite{JoosBook,Zurek2003}.
+In the standard Wigner's friend thought experiment, this would imply that, due to decoherence, the state of the total system from Wigner's perspective reduces to $(\ket{0}_{\vs a}\bra{0} {\otimes} \hat{\tau}_{\vs A} + \ket{1}_{\vs a}\bra{1} {\otimes} \hat{\upsilon}_{\vs A})/2$, with $\hat{\tau}_{\vs A}$ and $\hat{\upsilon}_{\vs A}$ representing Alice's states after decoherence.
+The precise form of Alice's states is irrelevant to recognizing that this joint state after decoherence will not show interference in Wigner's thought experiment.
+Thus, in this case, the placement of the cut becomes irrelevant and the problematic incompatibility between Alice's and Wigner's observations supposedly vanishes in the face of decoherence.
+Although there are critics of this position~\cite{Pearle1998,JoosBook,Adler2003,Rosaler2016}, it is argued that decoherence at least retrieves classicality at a macroscopic level in an operational sense~\cite{Bacciagaluppi2013}.